 - Pesto may also be used as a dip with breadsticks or try adding some pesto in a classic staple like mashed potatoes.

-- For another way to see what pesto sauce is good with, make an omelet more interesting by adding a little bit of pesto to it.
-However, be spare in its use so as not to overpower the flavor or the dish.
+- For another way to see what pesto sauce is good with, make an omelet more interesting by adding in a little bit of pesto to it.
+However, be spare in its use so as not to overpower the flavor of the dish.

 - Finish off a soup or stew with a dash of pesto added in.
-The flavor of vegetables in soups can work well with the green sauce for a will balanced fusion of taste.
+The flavor of vegetables in soups can work well with the green sauce for a well-balanced fusion of taste.
 Or use some in a chicken stew to liven up the dish.

-- Mix breadcrumbs with some pesto before coating fish with them and bake.
+- Mix breadcrumbs with some pesto before coating fish with them and baking.
 This mixture can work equally well with chicken fillets or even mushrooms.